 Two years ago I found a vintage Hazel Atlas Tom And Jerry set at a local antique mall for a really good price.
 Of course, I snatched it up.

 I got all excited about it and shared it on Instagram and chatted about it on Facebook then promptly forgot about it.
-Months went by and another Christmas season came and went and I still hadn't used my lovely Tom And Jerry drink set yet.
+Months went by and another Christmas season came and went and I still hadn't used my lovely drink set yet.

 Until last weekend.

-And Good Golly, am I ever regretting not trying a Tom And Jerry before now!
+And Good Golly, am I ever regretting not trying this bit of holiday magic before now!

-People's tastes had changed and the mighty Tom And Jerry drink had fallen onto hard times, but with the recent interest in classic cocktails and all things retro it is now making a comeback
+People's tastes had changed and the once iconic holiday drink had fallen onto hard times, but with the recent interest in classic cocktails and all things retro it is now making a comeback

 Tom And Jerry Drink